chibuta/malaria-parasite-quantification/README.md

-# malaria-parasite-quantification
-Real-time  malaria parasite detection and  quantification in thick blood smears for low resource settings
+## Real-time  malaria parasite detection and  quantification in thick blood smears for low resource settings